 On April 17, 2015, EPA finalized the first comprehensive set of minimum requirements for coal ash management and disposal under Subtitle D of the Resource Conservation and Recovery Act (RCRA) (CCR Rule).
-EPA designed the rule to be "self-implementing"; however, on December 16, 2016, Congress amended Subtitle D of RCRA to allow states to seek EPA approval of a state Coal Combustion Residuals (CCRs) permitting program under which individualized facility permits would operate in lieu of the national criteria in the federal CCR rule.
-For this reason, Alabama Power encouraged ADEM to adopt the CCR Rule as a state program, which ADEM did effective June 8, 2018 (State CCR Rule).
-ADEM initially submitted the state program to the EPA for review and approval in July 2018.
-ADEM has since revised its regulations to respond to changes to the federal CCR Rule (which are summarized below).
-ADEM's latest proposed revisions were approved by the Alabama Environmental Management Commission on October 8, 2021.
-ADEM has since resubmitted its CCR permit program package to EPA.
-The statutory deadline for EPA to respond to ADEM's submission is 180 days once the application has been deemed complete, but the timing of such action remains to be determined.
-EPA must then provide public notice and an opportunity for comment before issuing final program approval.
+EPA designed the rule to be "self-implementing"; however, on December 16, 2016, Congress amended Subtitle D of RCRA to allow states to seek EPA approval of a state Coal Combustion Residuals (CCR) permitting program under which individualized facility permits would operate in lieu of the national criteria in the federal CCR rule.